mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 **Eve:** You see how much it is easier, you don't need every-time call `if (nextFilter != null) nextFilter.process()`, because it's natural.
-The next filter defined at the `some->` level instead of case where each filter knows who's next.
+The next filter defined at the `some->` level naturally, instead of calling manuall `setNext`.
 **Pedro:** That's definitely better for composability, but why did you use `some->` instead of `->`?
 **Eve:** Just for `reject-filter`.
 It could stop further processing, so `some->` returns `nil` as soon as `nil` encountered as a filter